This post may contain affiliate links. Please read my disclosure policy.

 - Cranberry Walnut Roasted Acorn Squash

-- 2 tablespoons grass-fed butter or oil of choice for dairy-free
+- 2 tablespoons butter use oil for dairy-free

 - 1 teaspoon coconut aminos

 - 1/2 teaspoon sea salt more to taste